Secure your Home and House hold Possessions with a home insurance Policy

 Home insurance protects your property against unexpected losses and natural disasters.
 It comes in two parts:

-- Damage to the overall property (buildings and structures) buildings (damage against the house itself)
+- Damage to the overall property (buildings and structures) buildings

 A standard homeowners’ insurance cover includes:

 - Age of Property